Adults

 -Joachim

-I'm an entrepreneur now, but when I was working for other people, it was a lot tougher.
-I often dropped the ball or missed deadlines.
+In my last job, I dropped the ball or missed deadlines.
 With hindsight, I realized it was because I wasn't invested in the work anymore.
 My ADHD played a part, but I'm "less ADHD" now that I'm doing what I'm naturally good at.

 -Samantha